Alcove Bathtub | Tub with Skirt & Tile Flange

 Integral Skirt

-The alcove tubs we have listed in this section have an integral skirt: the skirt & bathtub are molded together as one piece.
+The alcove tubs we have listed in this section have an integral skirt: they are molded together as one piece.
 Some have a smooth flat panel skirt that doesn't allow access.
 Others offer system access through the skirt with a removable panel.

 Add on Acrylic Skirt